Medical: Tips for Visiting a Doctor

 Make the most of your appointment

 - Arrive on time.
-If you arrive late, it could reduce the amount of time you get to spend with your doctor, making both of you feel rushed and cutting down on the time you have to discuss your concerns.
-Bring your provincial health care card with you.
+If you arrive late, it could reduce the amount of face time you get with your doctor, making you feel rushed and cutting down on the time you have to discuss your concerns.

 - Write down any questions or concerns you have before the appointment, and bring your list with you.
-Go over the list with your doctor and make sure you don’t forget anything.
+Check it with your physician and make sure you don’t forget something.

 - Don’t be shy or feel embarrassed when discussing sensitive topics.
-Probably, your doctor has seen the problem before and is there to help you, not to judge you.
+Probably, your doctor has seen the problem before and is there to help you, not to judge.

 - Ask everything.
 Don’t be afraid to ask your doctor about particular treatments you may have read about or heard about; but be prepared to listen to what the doctor has to say – whether good or bad.
 Doctors appreciate an informed patient, but if you come in and try to diagnose yourself or tell them how to treat your condition it can be frustrating for both of you.
 Ask open-ended questions such as “What can you tell me about this treatment?”

 - When you are listing your symptoms, be as specific as possible.
-Note the duration (how long they last), frequency (how often they happen), timing (what time of day they usually happen), severity (how much they hurt), and whether there seem to be any associated triggers or patterns (for example, "they only happen when I bend over like this").
+Note the duration, frequency, timing, severity, and whether there seem to be any associated triggers or patterns.

 - Make sure you understand what your doctor says.
 You should leave your doctor’s office with a clear understanding of your condition, your treatment, and any follow-up appointments, tests, or other care you may require.
 If you don’t understand something ask your doctor again, or ask him to write it down, even to make a drawing, whatever you need.